 Educates residents in long-term care facilities and their family members on their rights and helps to address any issues.

 The Ombudsman staff provides information about nursing homes, licensed assisted living facilities, supportive living facilities, payment methods, and resident's rights.
-A booklet of nursing facilities in the DuPage County area is listed below.
+The Long-Term Care Directory consists of nursing facilities in the DuPage County area.

 The Ombudsman Program also recruits volunteers as advocates to visit nursing facilities in DuPage County.
 Volunteers are required to visit an assigned facility once per month.
 If interested in becoming a trained volunteer Ombudsman, one can contact DuPage County Community Services, 630-407-6500.